megabyte112/Indigo-ISO/README.md

 - Incredibly modular installer, for the tinkerers out there
 - Plus much more!

+Features currently in development:
+- Support for the Hypr window manager
+- Battery indicator for laptops
+- More user-friendly installer
+- Ironing out many, many bugs
+- Art!

 ## Footnotes

-Currently, this is only a prototype - Indigo is not yet in a usable state.
+Currently, this is only a prototype - Indigo is not yet in a safe or fully usable state.